46 Comments

 9. If widowed

-* Any foreign document used in Peru
+Any foreign document presented in Peru must meet specific formal requirements.

 Application process for getting married at a public notary in Peru